-Although the law applies to individuals and personal data resident living within the EU, many industries, organization, and services are looking forward to adhering with the GDPR compliance for the benefit of all users.
+Although the law applies to individuals and personal data residents living within the EU, many industries, organizations, and services are looking forward to adhering to GDPR compliance for the benefit of all users.
 Additionally, as the GDPR is applicable from May 25, 2018, many cryptocurrency service providers are also curious to know about making changes to align their practices and policies with compliance.

 One key objective of the GDPR is to empower individuals with various data rights.
-Some of those rights have no problem in aligning with the blockchain technology.
+Some of those rights have no problem aligning with blockchain technology.